yasminanr/8-week-sql-challenge/CASE 2/Explanations/Pizza Metrics.md

 21 | 3
 23 | 3

-- Highest volume of pizza ordered is at 1:00 pm, 6:00 pm and 9:00 pm.
+- Highest volume of pizza ordered is at 1:00 pm, 6:00 pm, 9:00 pm, and 11:00 pm.
-- Lowest volume of pizza ordered is at 11:00 am, 7:00 pm and 11:00 pm.
+- Lowest volume of pizza ordered is at 11:00 am and 7:00 pm.

 ### Question 10: What was the volume of orders for each day of the week?